-He leads her over to the table and points down at the art book.
+He reaches across the counter and grabs the art book.
 It's open to a Cezanne that nearly burns off the page.

-Oh my ...
+Oh my....

 They are standing almost on top of each other gazing down at the book.
 Neither one of them moves.
 Betty almost disappears into the pictures--drawn by a strange new world.